Kone (volcano)

 Kone is a volcano located in the Oromia region of Ethiopia.
 It is located on the Main Ethiopian Rift, which belongs to the most northern branch of the East African Rift Valley.
-Borchotto the nearest town is 5 km away and the capital of Ethiopia, Addis Ababa is situated 160 km west of Kone.
-The nearest volcano is Mount Fentale located 30 km to the northwest, with the Boseti Gudo Volcano further away to the southeast.
-Kone takes up an area of 250 square miles and has an elevation of 1619m.
+Borchotto, the nearest town to Kone, is 5 kilometers away, and the capital of Ethiopia, Addis Ababa, is situated 160 kilometers to the west.
+The nearest volcano is Mount Fentale located 30 kilometers to the northwest, with the Boseti Gudo Volcano further away to the southeast.
+Kone takes up an area of about 647.5 square kilometers and has an elevation of 1619 meters.

 History of eruptions

-The complex tectonic history within Ethiopia has made the eruption history difficult to interpret from the Stratigraphic sequence.
-From the stratigraphy four volcanic sequences of eruption can be determined.
-Three Silicic phases and then a basalt phase.
+The complex tectonic history within Ethiopia has made the eruption history of Kone difficult to interpret from its stratigraphic sequence.
+From the stratigraphy, four volcanic sequences of eruption can be determined: three Silicic phases, and then a basalt phase.
 The most recent basalt phase is dated around 1820.
-This date corresponds to local legends of the eruption and the lack of vegetation growth on the lava flows provides evidence of this eruption.
+This date corresponds to local legends of the eruption, and the lack of vegetation growth on the lava flows provides further evidence of this eruption.